-The times during the calendar year at which an employee shall take vacation shall be determined by the City Manager or the designated department representative with due regard to the wishes of the employee and particular regard to the need of the City.
-Each department shall establish a policy and process for employees to indicate their preference for vacation periods.

-Employees may be requested, on a form provided by the City, to indicate their preference for vacation periods during November and December of each calendar year.
-Preference of vacation periods shall be given to employees in as reasonable a manner MOU-City of Alameda & Alameda Management & Confidential Employees Association (12/27/18 - 6/30/2022) Page 12 of as possible.
-In the event the department requests employees to indicate their preference for vacation periods for the following year, the City will post a final vacation schedule by January 1 of each year.
+The times during the calendar year at which an employee shall take vacation shall be determined by the City Manager or the designated representative with due regard to the wishes of the employee and particular regard to the need of the City.
+All employees shall, on a form provided by the City, indicate their preference for vacation periods during November and December of each previous calendar year.
+Preference of vacation date shall be given to employees according to their length of service in as reasonable a manner as possible.
+The City will post a final vacation schedule by January 1 of each year.

-An employee who is hospitalized or provides doctor's notice of illness while on vacation, may elect to not charge such time to vacation.
+An employee who is hospitalized or provides doctor's notice of illness while on vacation may elect to not charge such time to vacation.